jennisusannes/Falling_Angel/README.md

 You can play either single- or multiplayer games!
 In a multiplayer game, write the same room number as your opponent.
 Remember to give yourself a name.
-Gather most points and avoid the obstacles longer than your opponent.
+The one with most points when someone collides is the winner!

 ![Hnet com-image (4)](https://user-images.githubusercontent.com/72627273/116005019-8ae14b00-a605-11eb-97e7-ef4e6c5e429d.gif)

-If you get more points than your opponent, but hit an obstacle before them it will be a tie between you two.

 Hope you enjoy falling angel!